When you are cycling, your body is a furnace for carbohydrates, burning through them from start to finish – and afterward.

 There isn’t any reason not to use gels on more regular rides, and they are easy to transport and eat on the move, making them a popular choice.

 Of course, in most cases you’ll want to ensure you aren’t consuming more in gels than you are burning on your ride – and do remember that they are high GI, sugary carbs, so good for quick fuel, but not a replacement for food.

 Calorie content varies but is usually around 100 kcal, and most will contain in the region of 20g of carbohydrate.
 You can expect your body to be burning through around 1g per minute, though this varies depending upon the intensity and your body weight.

 Most nutrition suppliers recommend you consume between one and three gels per hour, but you’ll learn to read your body over time – not enough and you’ll feel hungry, too much and you’ll feel sluggish as energy is diverted to process the extra calories.

 With experience, you’ll learn the routine of your body, so you can fuel before you feel the first pangs of hunger, and take a gel before you notice a drop in energy – most people feel an effect in 10 to 20 minutes.

-Though you can rely upon energy drinks, gels and bars alone, it’s best not to use them to replace full meals, so if you’re out for a long day in the saddle, stop for a simple lunch and use the gels as supplements or ‘snacks’ along the way.
+Though you can rely on energy drinks, gels and bars alone, it’s best not to use them to replace full meals, so if you’re out for a long day in the saddle, stop for a simple lunch and use the gels as supplements or ‘snacks’ along the way.